Marriage is not a noun it’s a verb. It isn’t something you get. It’s something you do. It’s the way you love your partner every day.

 Meaning

-The message behind “Marriage is not a noun it’s a verb.
+“Marriage is not a noun it’s a verb.
 It isn’t something you get.
 It’s something you do.
-It’s the way you love your partner every day.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+It’s the way you love your partner every day.” presents a viewpoint centered on love.
+It implies that love often grows out of simple everyday moments and encourages us to remember that love grows when shared.

 Theme